Keftcha/web_radio_share/README.md

 Other users can come on the web page and listen what the hoster listen or they can listen others songs.

-When the hoster start the server and go the web page at the address [localhost:5596/hoster](http://localhost:5596/hoster "The web page of the running project").
+When the hoster start the server and go to the web page at the address [localhost:5596/hoster](http://localhost:5596/hoster "The web page of the running project").
 In the web page he can see all the songs he have in a choosen directory.
 He must be logged in to change the sound (so no other users can change it).